akiraheid/supreme-enigma/src/lists/books-to-read.md

 _Kitchen Confidential_ - Anthony Bourdain

 "It shows the raw bits of what it's like to work in the kitchen." - Chris

+I like food, and I like learning about unique experiences like Bourdain's.

+---

+_Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems_ - Martin Kleppmann

+"This book is dense.
+It’s packed with foundational material and it manages to combine a first-principles approach with a focus on the impact of those decisions on the engineering choices behind real-world large-scale distributed systems.
+I do go back to it from time to time, to re-read a chapter, re-study a set of concepts.
+I just love it." - [Luca Palmieri](https://www.lpalmieri.com/posts/2020-03-08-on-the-shoulders-of-the-giants/)

+I do plan on building such a system someday.
+Best learn what experts have to say now.

+---

+_Cloud Native Patterns: Designing change-tolerant software_ - Cornelia Davis

+"I never believed the digital native narrative, but it’s indeed true that as a software engineer I am Cloud native.
+All the systems I have been working with have always been designed, hosted and operated in the Cloud since day 0.
+Cornelia Davis did a very good job at putting together a primer on the patterns and techniques that you should have in your toolbox when designing increasingly-complex Cloud native applications.
+I recommend it often as a first read on real-world distributed systems." - [Luca Palmieri](https://www.lpalmieri.com/posts/2020-03-08-on-the-shoulders-of-the-giants/)

+Eventually, everything will become part of the cloud -- whether it be on massive data servers across the world or all phones being a shared resource because there are access controls for each user.
+Whatever it is, the earlier I can get ahead of the coming wave, the better off I'll probably be.

+---

+_Domain-Driven Design: Tackling Complexity in the Heart of Software_ - Eric Evans

+"The book on DDD, also known as The Big Blue Book.
+It’s long but it covers an insane amount of material: if you are in the business of writing enterprise software, it’s a must-read.
+Translating the rules and the mental model of a complex business domain into sofware is indeed the core of the challenge when writing enterprise software.
+The techniques and the terminology introduced by Evans will pay dividends as the complexity of the domain you are tackling and the organisation you are working in increases.
+Different people have suggested me a shorter introduction to the subject, Domain-Driven Design Distilled by Vaughn Vernon, but I haven’t read it first hand." - [Luca Palmieri](https://www.lpalmieri.com/posts/2020-03-08-on-the-shoulders-of-the-giants/)

+Write software for what it's going to be used for.
+Got it.

+---

+_Domain Modeling Made Functional_ - Scott Wlaschin

+"I discovered this book looking up the author from a talk of his - I loved the talk and I loved the book.
+It’s on its own a good introduction to DDD as well as to the broader topic of type-driven development.

+In a nutshell, we can leverage the type system to represent the constraints of our domain, making incorrect state difficult or impossible to represent.

+The book presents the idea in the context of functional programming, but it’s indeed viable even with non-strictly-functional programming languages as long as they have a rich typesystem (e.g. Rust).
+If you find the idea interesting, the author’s website is a gold mine.
+If you want a blog-sized introduction to the topic, check Parse, don’t validate by Alexis King." - [Luca Palmieri](https://www.lpalmieri.com/posts/2020-03-08-on-the-shoulders-of-the-giants/)

+I like the idea of type-driven development.
+Having worked with JS, python, and C++, I much rather prefer the strictness of C++ to prevent errors rather than depending on double-checks _I_ write to make sure the data I'm handling is safe.
+Sure, duck/dynamic typing is convenient for simple systems, but not at the cost of free testing done by the compiler for larger, more intricate systems.

+---

+_Test Driven Development: by Example_ - Kent Beck

+"There is a general appreciation in our industry around Test Driven Development.
+Nonetheless, I haven’t met many practioners who actually run it by the book, for all sorts of reasons.
+Before taking a stance on the matter I wanted to see it done religiously.
+Short on neighbours, I turned to the author himself: Kent Beck is the creator of XP (Xtreme Programming), one the main voices of TDD as well as one of the authours of the Agile manifesto.
+The book is nothing more nothing less than a long pair programming session with him, as he works his way using TDD through a problem (i.e. writing a testing framework - there is a meta element at play here).
+You are an observer - as a reader you don’t get to play ping-pong with him; yet, it’s worth reading to actually see what TDD looks and feels like." - [Luca Palmieri](https://www.lpalmieri.com/posts/2020-03-08-on-the-shoulders-of-the-giants/)

+Let's see what TDD is all about.

+---

+_Working Effectively with Legacy Code_ - Michael Feathers

+"I have come to appreciate that software is more often read than written.
+As it often goes, the author has generally moved on (either in another area of the business or somewhere else entirely).
+Yet the system keeps running in production, hopefully producing value, and it needs to be maintained.

+As it happens, not all of its behaviour is covered by automated tests - it’s legacy code.
+And most engineers will spend most of their careers working on such code (that includes code they wrote themselves six or twelve months earlier).
+I spent a fair share of my short software career doing so already.

+Feathers put together a series of useful techniques to tame the beast - documenting existing behaviour using tests in order to make it possible to evolve the system itself to satisfy new requirements.
+Extremely useful as a reference when working on gnarly legacy beasts." - [Luca Palmieri](https://www.lpalmieri.com/posts/2020-03-08-on-the-shoulders-of-the-giants/)

+I'll be creating legacy code at some point for someone.
+Hopefully this makes it easier to maintain for whoever ends up taking it over.

+---

+_Continuous Delivery: Reliable Software Releases through Build, Test, and Deployment Automation_ - Jez Humble and David Farley

+"A deep-dive into the world of CD, Continuous Delivery.
+The book is 10 years old, but it has withstood the test of time: technologies might have changed, but the principles and the challenges highlighted here are still relevant when designing (and automating) the release pipelines of contemporary systems." - [Luca Palmieri](https://www.lpalmieri.com/posts/2020-03-08-on-the-shoulders-of-the-giants/)

+I have a pretty good idea from reading around online, but I can always learn more.

+---

+_Turn The Ship Around!: A True Story of Building Leaders by Breaking the Rules_ - L. David Marquet

+"Turn The Ship Around!, in particular, is a written account of the wonders of decentralised decision-making and high mutual-trust in an environment used to a strict Command/Control management-style (the US Navy!)." - [Luca Palmieri](https://www.lpalmieri.com/posts/2020-03-08-on-the-shoulders-of-the-giants/)

+Soft skills are something I want to learn a lot more about, especially if it decentralizes the work.